 Work-hard, play-hard.
 This was the unspoken motto of the small liberal-arts college I attended in the late 90’s.
 Sunday afternoon through Thursday afternoon, it seemed nearly every student on campus could be found studying feverishly in the library.
 It was such a well-inhabited place, that the main floor of the building was known as “the dance floor”.
 BUT, come Thursday night, those same kids who obsessed over organic chemistry papers or teacher’s aide plans just 24 hours earlier, were suddenly found wilin’ out like a bunch of Amish kids on their rumschpringe!

-I mean: we (because, of course, I was in the mix on all this, too) worked hard and played hard.
+I mean: we worked hard and played hard.
 It was a weekly commitment to excellence and having a riotously good time.
-By Sunday afternoon, though, we were all back to our library as if we hadn’t spent the night before dancing wildly to Cisco’s “Thong Song”.
-Oh yes, my generation had some serious class. ;)
+By Sunday afternoon, though, we were all back to our library as if we hadn’t spent the night before dancing wildly.

 Now - almost 20 years after graduating from that highly competitive little college - I see why that formula of work hard / play hard is so successful: it brings about a balance of energies; it commands that - energetically - like goes to like.
 It requires that we commit to ourselves on the same level professionally as we do personally.